opentable/slate/source/index.md

 * corresponds to a different stage of the devlopment process
 * has different DNS names for the core services
-* has it's own copy of the data. state is not shared across environments.
+* has it's own copy of the data.
+State is not shared across environments.

 ## Continuous Integration